 - Online education

-Applications are due March 22, 2013 and the selected teams will be selected in April.
-Up to 20 individual fellowships will be awarded.
+Up to 40 individual fellowships will be awarded.
 Fellows are under no obligation to Lightspeed, and Lightspeed receives no equity as part of the program.